c++ - Template inheritance and a base member variable -

 i weird error when trying use template inheritance. code:

-template <class t> class { public: int {2}; a(){}; }; template <class t> class b : public a<t> { public: b(): a<t>() {}; void test(){ std::cout << "testing... " << << std::endl; }; };
+template <class t> class { public: int {2}; a(){}; }; template <class t> class b : public a<t> { public: b(): a<t>() {}; void test(){ std::cout << "testing... " << << std::endl; }; }; and error:

-error: use of undeclared identifier 'a'; did mean 'std::uniform_int_distribution<long>::a'? void test(){ std::cout << "testing... " << << std::endl; }
+error: use of undeclared identifier 'a'; did mean 'std::uniform_int_distribution<long>::a'? void test(){ std::cout << "testing... " << << std::endl; } and in case affect use these flags:

 i don't know wrong since same code pure classes without templating works fine.